Rebecca M. Bell - The Bell Rings 🔔

 A stadium is not a neutral place.
 Under those lights, the crowd becomes a single organism.
 Awe is manufactured through sheer scale— flags, camera pans, the swell of sound.
 It’s the kind of mass choreography Leni Riefenstahl perfected in Triumph of the Will, a film still studied for its ability to make power look inevitable.

-Oklahoma already knows what happens when extremism and spectacle meet.
-The bombing memorial sits just miles away, a quiet testament to what happens when ideology curdles into violence.
+I live in Oklahoma, where we already know what happens when extremism and spectacle meet.
+The bombing memorial sits just miles away; a quiet testament to what happens when ideology curdles into violence.
 Tonight felt like the opposite pole— grief not as silence, but as pageantry.

 Everything was intentional: the light washing the widow white,